oroinc/documentation/backend/configuration/annotation/config-field.rst

 *  **contact_information** *string* - enables you to change contact information (phone or email) for the entity.
 Each contact_information type requires its own template.
 E.g. phone => "@OroMarketingList/MarketingList/ExtendField/phone.html.twig".

 *  **actualize_owning_side_on_change** *boolean* - if set to true, the "Updated At" and "Updated By" fields of the owning entity will be updated on collection item updates.
 Applicable for ref-many and oneToMany relations only.

+* **immutable** *boolean* - is used to prohibit changing the entity association state (regardless of whether it is enabled or not) for the entity.
+If TRUE, then the current state cannot be changed.

 .. _annotation-config-field-enum: